eman7blue/numismatic-archeology/README.md

 ### Diamond Brush

+![Minecraft recipe with a feather on top, a diamond in the middle, and a stick on the bottom][diamond_brush_recipe]

 The diamond brush is a better version of the brush, and brushes up items at twice the speed.

 ### Magnifying Glass

+![Diagonal minecraft recipe with glass on top, gold ingot in the middle, and a stick on the bottom][magnifying_glass_recipe]

 The magnifying glass can be used to see what is inside a suspicious block before it is brushed.

 ### Numismatic Desk

+![Minecraft recipe with a magnifying glass on top of a wooden plank][desk_recipe]

 The numismatic desk can be used to discover the conditions of coins.
 The common conditions are Poor and Fine, with the Superb condition being the rarest.
 The desk can also be used to store coins if needed, and functions as the workstation for the archeologist villager.